kyma-project/kyma/docs/compass/08-10-runtime-agent-configmap.md

 ## Steps

+To configure Runtime Agent with Compass, you need to create a ConfigMap in the Runtime Agent Deployment.
+The default deployment is `compass-agent-configuration`.
 To create the ConfigMap, run:

 ```
 cat <<EOF | kubectl -n compass-system apply -f -